 By contrast, the gray-haired woman needs clothing in the cool, clear colors of the Winter season such as bright reds, greens, vivid purples, royal blue, black, white and hot pinks.
 Earthy colors like those mentioned for Autumn would make her look sallow, bland and unhealthy.

 Here’s a client’s before/after photo.
-She is very warm in coloring with her brown eyes, creamy skin tone and auburn-brown hair.
-On the right she is dressed in a cool purple colored top which makes her look pale and a bit tired.
-On the left she is in an olive-brown tone that brings her skin and hair to life, giving her a vibrant look.
+She is very warm in coloring with her green eyes, creamy skin tone and auburn hair.
+On the right she is dressed in a black top which makes her washed out and a bit tired.
+On the left she is in a brown tone that brings her skin and hair to life, giving her a vibrant look.
 She also has makeup on that is warm in coloring which enhances her appearance.
 How pretty!

 So what about you?

 DO THIS EXERCISE TO HELP DETERMINE IF YOU’RE WARMER OR COOLER IN COLORING: